- Pritzker Fellows

 Biography

-Jordan Sun is Vice President of Product at SoftBank Robotics America, a global leader in robotic solutions with 20,000 robots across 70 countries, and brings over 15 years of digitization and automation experience across government, technology and finance.
+Jordan Sun is Vice President of Product at SoftBank Robotics America, a global leader in robotic solutions with 20,000 robots across 70 countries, and brings over 15 years of digitization and automation experience across government, technology, and finance.
 Before joining SoftBank, he served as the Chief Innovation Officer and Director of the Mayor’s Office of Technology and Innovation for the city of San José.
-During his leadership in the pandemic, the team raised over $3 million for bridging the digital divide and civic tech initiatives, scaled from 3 to 40 technologists, built the city's first data science organization addressing racial equity challenges, launched the first Digital Action Corps to rapidly build software solving pressing community needs and passed the city’s first digital privacy policy.
+During his leadership in the pandemic, the team raised over $3 million for bridging the digital divide and civic tech initiatives, scaled from 3 to 40 technologists, built the city's first data science organization addressing racial equity challenges, launched the first Digital Action Corps to rapidly build software solving pressing community needs, and passed the city’s first digital privacy policy.

-He is an alum of In-Q-Tel (the Intelligence Community’s strategic venture capital fund) and started his career on the trading floor in New York City.
+He is an alum of In-Q-Tel (the U.S. Intelligence Community’s strategic venture capital fund) and started his career on the trading floor in New York City.
 Jordan attended Yale School of Management and NYU Stern School of Business.

 Seminars